Society of the Divine Word: History

 In 1882, the Society started sending missionaries into China’s Shandong Province, where their aggressive methods were part of the chain of events that led to the Boxer Uprising in the late 1890s.
 In 1892, missionaries were sent to Togo, a small country in west Africa.
 The Togo mission was particularly fruitful, for 15 years later the Holy See had appointed an Apostolic prefect.
-The Society’s third mission was to German New Guinea, (the northern half of present-day Papua New Guinea).
+The Society's third mission was to German New Guinea (the northern half of present-day Papua New Guinea).
 A mission was also opened in Paraguay.

 In the 20th century the Society further expanded, opening communities in Australia, Botswana (Gaborone, Gumare and Ghanzi); Brazil; Canada (Quebec and Ontario); Indonesia; South Africa (Phalaborwa, Polokwane and Pretoria); the United States of America (Appalachia and Illinois); and Zambia (Kabwe, Livingstone, and Lusaka).
 Additional European communities were established in Austria (Bischofshofen near Salzburg and Vienna); the Netherlands (Tegelen); Rome; the United Kingdom and in the Silesian area in Poland (where Mirosław Piątkowski invented in 1994 a new devotion, the Chaplet of the Holy Spirit and His Seven Gifts).

-Present day

-Many religious orders and congregations have certain characteristics or traits that make them known.
-The Divine Word Missionaries are recognised by what are called the four characteristic dimensions: the Bible, Mission Animation, Communication, Justice and Peace and Integrity of Creation (JPIC).
-With regards to the missions, what makes the SVD unique from many missionary institutes is that mission areas or regions are not the sole responsibility of individual provinces, but of the whole Society.
-The SVD generalate may appoint members from any country to any other country with priority given to those places which are most in need.
-This also explains why many SVD communities are international in character.

-The SVD has two sister congregations, also founded by Saint Arnold Janssen.
-They are the Missionary Sisters Servants of the Holy Spirit (SSpS), otherwise known as the "Blue Sisters" and a contemplative branch called the Sister Servants of the Holy Spirit of Perpetual Adoration (SSpSAP) or better known as the "Pink Sisters"; the nicknames allude to the colour of the respective religious habits.

-The order elected the Afro-Brazilian priest Anselmo Ricardo Ribeiro as its superior general in 2024.

-Countries and territories where the Divine Word Missionaries are present (2018) with years of foundation in each mission and some statistics (2020).